-At 1,530 feet, Cadillac Mountain in Acadia National Park is the highest point along the North Atlantic seaboard and is the first place to view sunrise in the United States from October 7 through March 6.
+Cadillac Mountain in Acadia National Park, at 1,530 feet, is the highest point along the North Atlantic seaboard and the first place to view sunrise in the United States from October 7 through March 6.
 It is one of over 20 mountains on Mount Desert Island, Maine, that were pushed up by earth's tectonic and volcanic forces millions of years ago.
 Were it not for the once enormous glaciers that sheared off their tops, they would be even higher than what we see today.
 Note the slopes on the Porcupine Islands in the distance.
 The North side is on the left and the steeper slope, or the down side, is on the right east side.
-The glaciers creeped across the land here from the left to the right and stretched out to sea as far as 400 miles! (mobile)
+The glaciers crept across the land here from the left to the right and stretched out to sea as far as 400 miles! (mobile)

 Cadillac Mountain is actually in the city of Bar Harbor, Maine, a rising coastal resort with a unique blend of a Down East Maine fishing village combined with quiet New England charm.
 A wide range of activities, recreation, and entertainment, both nature based and community based are available.
 Much revolves around the coast and the park itself.
 The town's shopping district can easily be seen from the eastern side of the mountain.
 During normal season, there is a free shuttle bus service available that connects most important points on Mount Desert Island as well as to a few on the mainland.